 Meredith Marakovits was named the YES Network's New York Yankees clubhouse reporter in March 2012.
 She reports on the team within the network's Yankees game telecasts, pre- and post-game shows, Yankees Batting Practice Today and Yankees Hot Stove.
 Marakovits has won five New York Emmy Awards while covering the Yankees at YES and in 2019 she was named to the "Top Women in Sports" list by the trade organization Cynopsis.
 The Cynopsis list recognizes female trailblazers in the sports industry; Marakovits was named in the On-Air Talent category.

-Marakovits also appears on YES' special Yankees programming, contributes to YESNetwork.com, the network's Emmy Award-winning website, and has filled in as YES' Brooklyn Nets reporter and pre- and post-game show host.
-In January 2016, she traveled to the Dominican Republic to interview a number of Yankees players for YES' Yankees Access show.
+Marakovits also appears on YES' special Yankees programming, contributes to YESNetwork.com, the network's Emmy Award-winning Web site, and has filled in as YES' Brooklyn Nets reporter and pre- and post-game show host.
+In January 2016, she travelled to the Dominican Republic to interview a number of Yankees players for YES' Yankees Access show.
 She also hosted the weekly Joe Girardi Show on YES while Girardi managed the Yankees.

 Marakovits frequently appears as a guest on MLB Network shows such as The Rundown and MLB Now.